Blended or on the rocks, salt or no salt, Margaritas know no boundaries.

 While purists may insist the classic cocktail features only tequila, Cointreau, and lime juice, they’re still delicious with the addition of fruits such as local prickly pear.
 Even a touch of cilantro or jalapeño is nice.

-Here is our list of our favorite 15 places to grab a cold one!
+Here is our list of some our favorite places to grab a cold one!

 With a history dating back to 1922, El Charro holds the title of the nation’s oldest Mexican restaurant in continuous operation by the same family.
 Steeped in tradition, this beloved establishment offers a menu that pays homage to authentic Sonoran cuisine, featuring timeless classics like carne seca, the iconic chimichanga, and the beloved margarita.
 Stop by for a taste of history!